messense/homebrew-macos-cross-toolchains/README.md

 ## Use with Rust

-Suppose you have downloaded `x86_64-unknown-linux-gnu` toolchain and extracted it to `$HOME/.local/xtools/x86_64-unknown-linux-gnu`, setup the environment as below to use it with Cargo.
+Suppose you have downloaded `x86_64-unknown-linux-gnu` toolchain and extracted it to `$HOME/.local/xtools/x86_64-unknown-linux-gnu`, setup the environment variables as below to use it with Cargo.

 ```bash
 # Add to PATH